theo543/Signals/HW/readme.txt

 Use VLC Media Player or mpv player for MJPEG AVI file.
 Windows 11 Media Player seems to cut width and height in half and mess up the colors (maybe it assumes chroma subsampling is used?).
+See Media Player Glitch.mp4 for a screen recording of the issue.
 Video source: https://www.pexels.com/video/green-bird-perched-on-tree-branch-4793475/

 Program commands: